OU Profiles homepage Edit my profile User guide Accessibility Statement

 Teaching interests

-I am open to supervising PhD students in the following areas:
+I am open to supervising PhD students.

 Impact and engagement